 Fashion Beach in Risan

-The pebbled beach of a small town Risan, which is 1 km long and 10 meters wide, is located in the northern part of Kotor Bay.
-It is a wonderful place either for a quick swim or for one long day of sunbathing.
+This is a pebbled beach, 1 km long and 10 meters wide, located in the northern part of Kotor Bay.
+It is a wonderful place either for a quick swim when on a day trip around the Bay of Kotor or for one long day by the sea.

 The beach is divided into three parts, two of which are covered with sand and pebbles while another one has a concrete platform.
 The central part with a concrete platform belongs to the only hotel in Risan – Teuta.
 During the peak season, mainly hotel guests have access to this part of the beach.